yanrivera19/Slick/README.md

  - Users can create workspaces
  - Users can choose which workspace to work on
  - Users can invite other users to their workspaces and join other workspaces
- - Users can switch between the workspaces to which they are subscribed to
+ - Users can switch between the workspaces that they're members of

 ### Channels: